legalbit/run-the-beat/README.md

 ![](Figure_1.png)

 You can find the playlist, the running data and the script here.
+I got the running data from my [Runalyze](https://runalyze.com/) account.